-The Aleutian Pribilof Island Community Development Association (APICDA) is dedicated to helping sustain six rural Alaska villages in the Aleutian-Pribilof region.Explore our communities
+The Aleutian Pribilof Island Community Development Association (APICDA) is dedicated to strengthening local economies in six remote villages in the Aleutian-Pribilof region of Alaska.Explore our communities

 Akutan is the site of an ancient Unangax̂ village, fur storage and trading port located on Akutan Island in the eastern Aleutians, one of the Krenitzin Islands of the Fox Island group.